Holy Transfiguration Stewards

 To be a member in good standing you must be a pledging steward who is up to date, you must be a frequent communicant at the Holy Chalice, and not have any canonical impediments that effect your relationship with the church.

-As of Sunday January 28th, these Faithful members of our parish have returned their stewardship pledge and committed to support the operations of our parish in 2024.
+As of Sunday April 14th, these Faithful members of our parish have returned their stewardship pledge and/or committed to support the operations of our parish in 2024.
 Let us all join together to grow the Faith and minister to the people of North Iowa.

 Jamie & Nancy Zanios